Emdad12/Art-work-and-museums-Analysis/README.md

 ) AS open_every_day;
 ```

--**12.Which are the top 5 most popular museum?
+- **11. Which are the top 5 most popular museum?
 (Popularity is defined based on most no of paintings in a museum)**
 ```sql
 SELECT m.name,m.city,m.country,x.no_of_painting
 FROM( SELECT m.museum_id,COUNT(*) AS no_of_painting,